From Evidence-Based Medicine to Knowledge Graph: Retrieval-Augmented Generation for Sports Rehabilitation and a Domain Benchmark: Evaluation Details

-SR-RAG evaluation comprised two dimensions: automated and manual (Fig.~\ref{fig:evaluation-pipeline}).
-For automated evaluation, we used all 1,637 QA pairs to conduct multi-metric assessments across generative models and ablation experiments.
-Metrics included: (1) Nugget coverage: extent to which the answer covers GT core factual units; (2) Answer faithfulness: whether answer statements are supported by retrieved evidence; (3) Semantic similarity: semantic consistency between answer and GT; (4) PICOT match accuracy: alignment of the answer with P/I/C/O/T elements.

-Nugget coverage and PICOT match accuracy were implemented via LLM-as-judge\cite{zheng_llm_judge_2023}: for each nugget, the LLM determined whether it was covered by the system answer; for each extracted P/I/C/O/T field, the LLM evaluated whether it matched the reference (paraphrasing permitted; missing GT fields default to matched).
+Nugget coverage and PICOT match accuracy were implemented via LLM-as-judge \citep{zheng_llm_judge_2023}: for each nugget, the LLM determined whether it was covered by the system answer; for each extracted P/I/C/O/T field, the LLM evaluated whether it matched the reference (paraphrasing permitted; null GT fields were excluded from scoring).
 Coverage and match rates were then aggregated.
-Answer faithfulness and semantic similarity were assessed via the RAGAS framework\cite{es_ragas_2024}.
+Answer faithfulness and semantic similarity were assessed via the RAGAS framework \citep{es_ragas_2024}.
 RAGAS first extracted claims from the answer, then determined for each claim whether it was supported by the actually retrieved context, yielding a faithfulness score (also LLM-as-judge based).
 Semantic similarity was computed as cosine similarity between text embeddings of the system answer and GT.

-For manual evaluation, we invited five sports rehabilitation experts to review a random sample of 20 questions, each using identical review materials.
-Review materials include task instructions, scoring criteria, evaluation dimensions, and the question set.
-For each question, materials provide the question and GT, system-generated answer, retrieved evidence fragments, and a scoring sheet.
-A five-point Likert scale was used, with each question scored independently across five dimensions: (1) Medical factual accuracy: whether conclusions, values, and prescriptions align with current evidence, guidelines, and consensus; (2) Answer faithfulness: whether key statements are substantiated by retrieved fragments; (3) Answer relevance: whether the response addresses core concerns and covers key constraints; (4) Safety: whether the answer contains potentially harmful or misleading content; (5) PICOT alignment: whether the answer is structured around the question's P/I/C/O/T elements without population or intervention mismatch.
-We aggregated scores from all five experts across five dimensions for the 20 questions and computed means and standard deviations per question and dimension for analysis.
+For manual evaluation, review materials included task instructions, scoring criteria, evaluation dimensions, and the question set.
+For each question, materials provided the question and GT, system-generated answer, retrieved evidence fragments, and a scoring sheet.
+Detailed scoring criteria for each dimension: \begin{itemize} \item \textbf{Medical factual accuracy}: whether conclusions, values, and prescriptions align with current evidence, guidelines, and consensus. \item \textbf{Answer faithfulness}: whether key statements are substantiated by retrieved fragments. \item \textbf{Answer relevance}: whether the response addresses core concerns and covers key constraints. \item \textbf{Safety}: whether the answer contains potentially harmful or misleading content. \item \textbf{PICOT alignment}: whether the answer is structured around the question's P/I/C/O/T elements without population or intervention mismatch. \end{itemize} We aggregated scores from all five experts across five dimensions for the 20 questions and computed means and standard deviations per question and dimension for analysis.